-Black teeth can be a sign of an underlying decay or cavities that should be addressed as soon as possible.
-However, black teeth may also be the result of staining.
+Black teeth can be a sign of an underlying decay or cavities, or may be the result of staining.
 Different foods and drinks can leave behind a bit of pigment, causing the teeth to turn black.

 Over time, additional elements left behind by foods and drinks can start to make teeth yellow or gray.
-If the teeth turn black, however, a person should visit a dentist as soon as possible.
+However, if the teeth turn black, a person should visit a dentist as soon as possible.